Miguel Andújar: Minor leagues

 Andújar signed with the New York Yankees as an international free agent in July 2011.
 He made his professional debut in 2012 with the Gulf Coast Yankees.
-He played the 2013 season for the Gulf Coast Yankees 2 and the 2014 season for the Charleston RiverDogs of the Class A South Atlantic League.
-In 2015, Andújar played for the Tampa Yankees of the Class A-Advanced Florida State League.
-He started 2016 with Tampa before being promoted to the Trenton Thunder of the Class AA Eastern League.
+He played the 2013 season for the Gulf Coast Yankees 2 and the 2014 season for the Charleston RiverDogs of the Single-A South Atlantic League.
+In 2015, Andújar played for the Tampa Yankees of the High-A Florida State League.
+He started 2016 with Tampa before being promoted to the Trenton Thunder of the Double-A Eastern League.
 After the 2016 season he played in the Arizona Fall League.
 The Yankees added him to their 40-man roster after the season.
 Andújar began the 2017 season with Trenton, and he batted .312 with seven home runs and 52 runs batted in (RBIs), which were leading the Eastern League, through 67 games.
-Following a season-ending injury to Gleyber Torres in June, he was promoted to the Scranton/Wilkes-Barre RailRiders of the Class AAA International League.
+Following a season-ending injury to Gleyber Torres in June, he was promoted to the Scranton/Wilkes-Barre RailRiders of the Triple-A International League.